Yes, of course! The funicular lift and all the opportunities that are part of the Marmolada package

 general rule this is also a case where it is advisable to use common sense, don’t take any unnecessary risks

 Yes, but following necessary rules and precautions, like dogs on a leash and wearing a muzzle.
 Dog owners will be held fully responsible for the behaviour of their animals.

 season and the mountains.
 Even in summer, at higher than 2000 metres the temperatures can dip quite low.
-Weather conditions are also prone to change suddenly.